Q&A: Meet Drexel USGA’s New President and Vice President

 President Joelyne Jacob, computer science and math ’26, is part of the Sanitation Health Aid Relief Project, which has driven a lot of her work in USGA.
 She started as a senator at the end of her first year, then became vice chair of USGA’s Civic Engagement committee in her second year.
 She took to the position naturally, as civic engagement is a key passion for Jacob, and helped lead the committee for a year before becoming president.

-Vice President Katie Moorcones, political science and sociology ’25, is involved in the “Can We Talk?” program in the Pennoni Honors College as a moderator and is a qualitative research assistant for the A.J.
+Vice President Katie Moorcones, political science and sociology ’25, was involved in the former “Can We Talk?” program in the Pennoni Honors College as a moderator and is a qualitative research assistant for the A.J.
 Drexel Autism Institute.
 She is also involved in the Women’s Network, which is a new campus organization that connects women from different majors and disciplines for social and professional networking.
 She joined USGA at the beginning of her second year and has focused on mental health initiatives both before and after becoming the chair for the Student Life committee at the end of her second year.

 The pair had collaborated in the past on initiatives across their committees, so joining forces to lead USGA was a no-brainer.
 They knew they had the drive to build on the foundation previous leaders had built, so Jacob and Moorcones started planning their campaign in January.